dhakal79/Portfolio-project-MS5/README.md

 - In the terminal install Boto3 and Django-storages
 - Freeze requirements.txt file
 - Add a statement to the AWS bucket if the environment is "USE_AWS"
-26. Add AWS keys to the Heroku config variables
+- Add AWS keys to the Heroku config variables
-27. Create custom storage classes for media and static files
+- Create custom storage classes for media and static files
-28. In settings.py add a statement to use the static and media storage class and locations
+- In settings.py add a statement to use the static and media storage class and locations
 - Commit and push to GitHub and Heroku
 - In the S3 bucket create a new folder for media
 - Upload all used images to the media file in the S3 bucket
 - Add the Stripe keys to the Heroku config variables
 - Create a new webhook endpoint from the Stripe dashboard
 - Add all the Stripe keys to the Heroku config variables

 <a name="seo"></a>
 # 9. SEO
  [Go to the top](#table-of-contents)

 To improve the search engine optimisation (SEO) of the site following actions were taken:
 - Added keywords in a meta tag to my base.html.
-The keywords were researched using [WordTracker](https://www.wordtracker.com/), there are a number of short-tail and long-tail keywords.

-- This is a list of all the keywords I came up with, desalianmtion, ultrafiltration, memebrane, water treatemnt, WASH, frontend developemnt, backend development.
+The list of all the keywords I came up with, desalianmtion, ultrafiltration, memebrane, water treatemnt, WASH, frontend developemnt, backend development.

+I have also created in the project directory the followings.....
+- sitemap.xml and
+- runtime.txt

 <a name="marketing"></a>
-# 10. Marketing
+# 10. Marketing and business model
  [Go to the top](#table-of-contents)

- For my marketing strategies, I decided to go with content marketing, Social media and email marketing root.
-As these are free options and very effective for an E-commerce store.
+ For my marketing strategies of Dhakal Consultancy, I decided to go with

-- Content marketing - Posting content that contains blog posts and video tutorials will be my primary source to display content.

-- Social media - Using these platforms will help build and interact with customers to build relationships and loyalty.
-This also helps build the brand.
-Followers will help share the business posts and in result gain more traction with other people.
-The same content can be across all social media platforms.

-- Email marketing - Using email marking via a newsletter will be beneficial as it is a free source of marketing.
-Those who are subscribed are more likely to convert into paying customers.
-This will increase sales and returning customers as I can provide discount codes and other special offers.
-A good pro is that the business has total control over the design of the emails.
+ ## 10.1 Content marketing:
+  The general idea here is to create content that containes blog post (including video) related to the services of Dhakal Consultancy.
+ ## 10.2 Social media
+ I decided to have facebook business page as primary.
+Later, i will add twitter, linkdin as they mostly used by the professionals in the field.
+Social media helps us to brand the consultancy and helps us to increase the visibility of the company.

+ ## 10.3 Email marketing
+ This will be another stragegy for marketing using email.
+This is planned to provide email id in newslettes as well as in the contact page of the website where the customers can contact us via the email.

 <a name="social-media"></a>
 # 11. Social Media